 The Raymond and Beverly Sackler Prize in the Physical Sciences, awarded at Tel Aviv University, was established through the generosity of TAU Governors Dr. Raymond and Mrs. Beverly Sackler.
 It is awarded alternatively in the fields of Physics and Chemistry.
 The prize is intended to encourage dedication to science, originality and excellence by rewarding outstanding young scientists.

-The 2012 Raymond and Beverly Sackler International Prize in Physics was awarded for observational or theoretical achievements in the study of extra-solar planets.
+The 2014 Raymond and Beverly Sackler International Prize in Physics is awarded for Topological Phases in Condensed Matter.

 Massachusetts Institute of Technology

-The prize money of the Raymond and Beverly Sackler International Prize in Physics of $100,000 was shared equally between the two distinguished recipients, and was awarded to the recipients in person on June 12, 2012 during the Tel Aviv University Board of Governors Meeting.
-Click here for the photo gallery covering the prize ceremony
+The prize money of the Raymond and Beverly Sackler International Prize in Physics of $100,000 will be shared equally among the three distinguished recipients, and will be awarded to the recipients in person on April 9, 2014.